mxcl/Cake/README.md

 ![Cake](../gh-pages/Cake.png)

+**We are aware of Xcode 11, probably don’t commit to Cake at this time**

 Modules are a powerful Swift feature, yet existing tooling makes modulizing your projects *so* tedious that most people don’t bother.